 System Mechanic is one such powerful software package that monitors your computer for malware.
-You can try System Mechanic for 30 days free, and after that it’s just $4.99 a month.
+You can try System Mechanic for a 30-day free trial, and after that it’s just $4.99 a month.

 How do you know if you’re computer’s already been infected with malware though?
 Here are 5 telltale signs—and how to prevent a system invasion before it happens.